📷: Mary Ella Jourdak Photography - see more at maryellajourdak.com

 I used to work in an environment where my focus relied heavily on evidence-based and trauma-informed work and while this approach may have been helpful to some, it was likely not the path to healing for others.
 I now recognize that much of my learning left out the conceptualization of intersectionality; therefore, upholding a longstanding environment of oppression within the field of mental health.
 I am committed to learning from experts on how best to work towards decolonization of mental healthcare in order to prevent further harm.

-Building a private practice from the ground up has taught me so much more about my courage, determination, and self worth.
-Every day is a new opportunity to use my voice assertively, tap into vulnerability, and live more authentically.
+Building a private practice from the ground up has taught me so much more about my courage and self worth.
+Every interaction is an opportunity for a fresh start; and each day, I strive to use my voice assertively, tap into vulnerability, and live more authentically.

 FUN FACTS/RESILIENCE BUILDING

-I have lived with anxiety for most of my life and work with a therapist myself.
+I have lived with anxiety for most of my life and I work with an IFS therapist myself.
 I am learning to embody vulnerability and cultivate self-compassion to work towards acceptance of all my Parts.
-Intentionally taking breaks and resting for the sake of resting has not always been easy for me, but I am learning to appreciate the importance of self-care so that I am not pouring from an empty cup.
+Intentionally taking breaks and resting for the sake of resting has not always been easy for me and I am learning to appreciate the importance of self-care so that I am not pouring from an empty cup.

 EDUCATION